|Best wireless gaming mouse||Logitech G502 Lightspeed Wireless Gaming Mouse||SEE IT||

 But why go wireless in the first place?
 Using a wireless mouse instead of a wired mouse is a more convenient option for most people.
 Ditching the wires will reduce clutter around your work or gaming station.
 And the lack of wires also makes it easier to toss your mouse in your bag without worrying about your cables getting tangled or damaged.
 We know no two mice are the same, so here’s how to find the best wireless mouse for you.

-- Best wireless gaming mouse: Logitech G502 Lightspeed Wireless Gaming Mouse
+- Best for gaming: Logitech G502 Lightspeed Wireless Gaming Mouse

-- Best ergonomic wireless mouse: Contour Unimouse Ergonomic Wireless Mouse
+- Best ergonomic: Contour Unimouse Ergonomic Wireless Mouse

-- Best wireless trackball mouse: Logitech MX Ergo Wireless Trackball Mouse
+- Best with trackball: Logitech MX Ergo Wireless Trackball Mouse

-- Best wireless keyboard and mouse: Logitech MK850 Wireless Keyboard and Mouse Combo
+- Best keyboard and mouse combo: Logitech MK850 Wireless Keyboard and Mouse Combo

-Features to consider when shopping for the best wireless mouse
+Features to consider when shopping for the best wireless mice

 When it comes to finding the best wireless mouse for you, there are a few things to consider and we’ll walk you through.
 First of all, you’ll want to consider the price.
 A good wireless mouse can run you into the triple figures—but there are also quite a few budget-friendly options to choose from.
 Up next, you’ll want to think about the power behind your new toy.
 Do you want a mouse with built-in batteries?
 Would you prefer replaceable batteries?
 There’s also the issue of ergonomics and form factor.
 An ergonomic mouse is specifically designed to reduce hand and wrist strain but they’re usually on the larger size.
 So, while they may allow for more comfortable long-term sessions, they’ll be a little less easy to carry around.
 Additionally, if your hands are on the smaller side then you may have some issues with grip.
 We know, it’s starting to sound like a lot again, but let’s break it down a little more.